department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 </li>
 </ul>

-## What information can be inscribed on a Veteran's headstone or marker?
+## What can be inscribed on a Veteran's headstone or marker?

 An inscription can include an abbreviated description of the Veteran's service, including their branch of service, war service, awards, and rank.
 You can also choose an emblem of belief (a symbol that represents religious or other beliefs).